oracle/weblogic-deploy-tooling/README.md

 One of the primary goals of the WebLogic Deploy Tooling is to support a sparse model where the user can specify just the configuration needed for a particular situation.
 What this implies varies somewhat between the tools but, in general, this implies that the tools are using an additive model.
 That is, the tools add to what is already there in the existing domain or domain templates (when creating a new domain) rather than making the domain conform exactly to the specified model.
 Where it makes sense, a similar, additive approach is taken when setting the value of multi-valued attributes.
 For example, if the model specified the cluster `mycluster` as the target for an artifact, the tooling will add `mycluster` to any existing list of targets for the artifact.
 While the development team has tried to mark attributes that do not make sense to merge accordingly in our knowledge base, this behavior can be disabled on an attribute-by-attribute basis, by adding an additional annotation in the knowledge base data files.
 The development team is already thinking about how to handle situations that require a non-additive, converge-to-the-model approach, and how that might be supported, but this still remains a wish list item.
 Users with these requirements should raise an issue for this support.

 One place where the semantics are different is for WebLogic security providers.
-Because provider ordering is important, and to make sure that the ordering is correctly set in the newly created domain, the Create Domain tool will look for security providers of each base type (for example, Authentication Providers, Credential Mappers, and such) to see if any are included in the model.
+Because provider ordering is important, and to make sure that the ordering is correctly set in the newly created domain, the Create Domain Tool will look for security providers of each base type (for example, Authentication Providers, Credential Mappers, and such) to see if any are included in the model.
 If so, the tool will make sure that  the providers only listed for a type are present in the resulting domain so that the providers are created in the necessary order.
 For example, if the model specified an `LDAPAuthenticator` and an `LDAPX509IdentityAsserter` similar to what is shown below, the `DefaultAuthenticator` and `DefaultIdentityAsserters` will be deleted.
 If no providers for a base type are listed in the model, then the default providers will be left untouched.

 ```$yaml
 topology: